hiranumn/DLmodels/readme.md

 This is by far my most favorite deep-learning architecture.
 I love it because it integrates probabilistic views and variational inference to deep-learning models.
 VAE is still one of state of the art models for generative modeling.

 ## 2. Integrated Gradients (./integrated_gradients)
 I implemented a module that can wrap around Keras models to explain their predictions.
+Take a look at my original repository (https://github.com/hiranumn/IntegratedGradients) for this for more thorough readmes.

 ## 3. DRAW (./draw)
 The model combines differentiable gausian filter attention and recurrent variational autoencoders.